Top 25 Capsules

 LOS ANGELES (AP) — Mikayla Pivec scored 19 of her 21 points in the second half and Oregon State routed USC.

-Maddie Washington added 19 points and Aleah Goodman had 17, hitting a career-high five 3-pointers, for the Beavers (13-2, 4-0 Pac 12).
+Maddie Washington added 19 points and Aleah Goodman had 17, matching a career-high with five 3-pointers, for the Beavers (13-2, 4-0 Pac 12).
 Oregon state led by five when it took command by closing the third quarter with a 19-2 run.
 The Beavers held the Trojans (10-6, 0-5) to just 17.6 percent shooting (3 of 17) in the period.

 The Trojans were led Minyon Moore’s 21 points.